Danielle Rudes

 Biography

-Danielle Rudes, Associate Professor of Criminology, Law and Society at George Mason University, is an expert in community corrections, probation and parole, prisons, prisoner reentry, courts and street-level workers.
+Danielle Rudes, Professor of Criminal Justice & Criminology at Sam Houston State University, is an expert in community corrections, probation and parole, prisons, prisoner reentry, courts and street-level workers.

 Rudes received her Ph.D. and M.A. in Sociology from the University of California, Irvine, M.A. in Communications from the University of New Orleans and B.A. in Mass Communications from State University of New York, Plattsburgh.